random689/tp/docs/team/junghon3709.md

   * Split command involving students and teachers into separate catergories.
 This was a massive effort as it required many test cases and classes to be updated. ([\#75](https://github.com/AY2122S1-CS2103-T16-3/tp/pull/75))

 * **Enhancements to existing features**:
-  * Add code skeleton for teammates to implement commands for the window.
+  * Add code skeleton for teammates to work on when we were creating the meeting window.
 This is needed because back then, we needed some commands to work for the main window, but not for the meeting window, and vice versa.
 Hence some sort of mechanism was needed for the application to detect which window the user was executing the command from.
 This PR implements that detection mechanism. ([\#102](https://github.com/AY2122S1-CS2103-T16-3/tp/pull/102))
   * Wrote additional tests for existing features to increase coverage ([\#78](https://github.com/AY2122S1-CS2103-T16-3/tp/commit/b309774979bea3733f3318054af47d017835b6ae), [\#75](https://github.com/AY2122S1-CS2103-T16-3/tp/commit/be7beeaea550ccc5c475ddc578afe4ecaa6fada6), [\#51](https://github.com/AY2122S1-CS2103-T16-3/tp/commit/153080a5848a458763f8b838ba8a26370de6a986))

 * **Documentation**: